monsoonmaelstrom/book2/book2.md

 I sigh, but don’t say anything else as I take the bread and begin crumbling it in my hand, letting my senses expand outward.
 A single spotted eagle isn’t going to cut it.
 It’s too big, too obvious, and too singular.
 There’s a flock of pigeons roosting not far from here.
 I urge the wind to pick up just enough to stir the branches of the tree they’re perching on causing a few of them to take flight or risk falling, and then call them to me.

 Before long, I have one pigeon perched immobile on my hand, and another on the ground in front of me.
 I begin making them into new extensions of myself.
-Me but not me.
+Me, but not me.
 The one on my hand is first by virtue of being closest, and as the magic snaps into place, my stomach drops just a little bit.
 At this point I’m no longer sure it’s even distaste for what I’m doing.
 I think it might be some sort of sensory thing.
 Like seasickness.
 At least that’s what I tell myself as I start on the second one.

-My stomach flips a little bit more when the magic for the second snaps into place, and I send both of them back to roost for the night.
-Letting my senses expand back outward, looking, looking, looking.
+My stomach flips a little bit more when the magic for the second settles into place, and I send both of them back to roost for the night.
+Once again, I let my senses expand back outward, looking, looking, looking.

 I feel an owl swooping over a nearby field after a few minutes, and urge it to me as well and begin the process again, sending it away when I’ve finished, breathing deeply to quell the nausea that’s building.

 *Two more.
 I need two more.*

 It takes longer to find them.
-They must have decent range sizes.
-Finally I find a second, and by the time I’ve finished, I’ve taken a knee and am bracing myself with a hand against the rooftop.
+I know next to nothing about owls, but finding them takes long enough that I figure they must have decent range sizes.
+Finally I locate a second, and by the time I’ve finished, I’ve taken a knee and am bracing myself with a hand flat against the rooftop.
 It doesn’t matter that the world is slowly spinning around me.
 I still need one more.
 I let my senses expand outward while I keep my vision narrowly focused on my hand in front of me in an effort to still the world.

 *One more.*

 Eventually, another owl lands on the rooftop in front of me.
 I take a deep breath and resist the urge to preemptively apologize to it as I start working.
-Me but not me.
+Me, but not me.
 Very, very much not me, since I don’t expect them all to live through the night.
 But it doesn’t matter.
 I want it, and I left myself have it.

-The dizziness slams into me with a new intensity and I’m heaving up a mixture of bread and stomach acid.
+The dizziness slams into me with a new intensity and I’m heaving up a mixture of bread and bile.

 “Fuck,” I mutter, wiping my mouth with the back of my hand.
 “I thought I was past that.”